JBotwina/Newspaper_App/README.md

 # Newspaper_App

 This web application is written in Django and Bootstrap.
-It allows logged in users to post articles and edit the articles that they posted.
+It allows logged in users to post articles, edit the articles that they posted, comment on other aritcles on the page and do email reset via email.

 ## Skills that I learned: